Consensys/orchestrate-helm-worker/README.md

 # HELM Chart used to deploy Orchestrate
+## Requirements
+First of all, you need to upgrade the version number of the Helm Chart before changed and upload it.

+You have to change the version number in `Chart.yaml` file in each Helm Chart repository.

 ## Install plugin helm to deploy into jFrog Container Repository
 use helm plugin [helm-push-artifactory-plugin](https://github.com/belitre/helm-push-artifactory-plugin)